-- 2015 The Zips Aero Design Team won first place at the 2015 SAE Aero Design West competition in Van Nuys, California.
+- 2015 The Zips Aero Design Team wins first place at the 2015 SAE Aero Design West competition in Van Nuys, California.

-- 2016 The College of Engineering's Human Powered Vehicle design team finished first at the 2016 HPV East Competition.
+- 2016 The College of Engineering's Human Powered Vehicle design team finishes first at the 2016 HPV East Competition.

 - 2018 UA celebrates the 25th anniversary of the Women in Engineering program.
 A team of student researchers is one of 10 nationwide selected by NASA to develop and test a helmet-based, augmented reality visual display system for astronauts.
 Dr. Craig Menzemer, former Associate Dean for Graduate Studies and Administration and civil engineering professor, becomes Interim Dean of the College of Engineering.